 - Bonus Items!

-The following items are best if used during your babies first 6 months of life.
-The all have a specific purpose to your babies growth and development.
+The following items are best if used during your baby's first 6 months of life and they all have a specific purpose to your baby's growth and development.

 1. Montessori Mobiles

 Montessori inspired mobiles are perfect for stimulating your baby’s sight during the first few weeks of life.
 A wonderful tool to help your baby's development is to get an appropriate mobile that has been carefully designed to help your baby grow, both physically and mentally.